-Last year's renovation of Roundhouse Lodge Terrace and Viewing Deck saw the addition of Roundhouse Umbrella Bar, a circular, 60-seat bar enclosed by glass with unforgettable 360-degree mountain views.
+The Roundhouse located on Whistler Mountain now includes the Roundhouse Umbrella Bar, a circular, 60-seat bar enclosed by glass with unforgettable 360-degree mountain views.
 Perched higher than 6,000 feet, the bar is accessible by the Whistler Village Gondola and is the hot new, end-of-day hangout, says bartender Peart.
 The umbrella roof is retractable and the glass panels can be removed so you can soak in rays on bluebird days.

 Best Beer Selection

 The Dubh Linn Gate Irish Pub as they have over 20 beers on tap and wins best beer selection every year.
 Right at the base of Whistler Mountain, it is also the best place to Après Ski in Whistler Village and offers live music daily.

 Best Hot Chocolate

 Locals unanimously agree that Blenz Coffee serves the mountain’s best hot chocolate.
 No powder-y mix used here.
 The secret to their silky-smooth cocoa is high-quality milk and a mix of dark and white chocolate chips.